lucasvsr/blackbox-themes/README.md

 ```

 ## Using
-Choose a theme in `themes` folder and use the command:
+Choose a theme in [themes](themes/README.md) showcase and use the command:
 ```console

 blackbox-theme <theme>